Umuzi-org/ACN-syllabus/content/k8s/helm-deployment/deploy-frontend/_index.md

     memory: 128Mi
 ```

-Commit your changes, go to your EC2 instance and let's upgrade our Helm installation with the new resources.
+Commit your changes, go to your EC2 instance and upgrade our Helm installation with the new resources.
+You should know this by now :)

+To check your newly created resources:
 ```
-cd /home/ubuntu/umuzi-k8s/helm
-git pull

-# upgrades the helm installation, since we already installed it in the last chapter
-helm upgrade buttons buttons

-# checks the deployment and configmap created
 kubectl get deployment,configmap
 ```